1103-Khan-Aleena/Virtual_pet-MVC/README.md

 # Virtual_pet-MVC

-How to run:
-in terminal:
+How to run in terminal:
 python3 main.py